 My kids go to Old Orchard Beach in Maine for a week with their grandparents every summer and they always come home with a bucket full of seashells that they picked up off the beach.
 Most of them are broken and bleached white from the salt and sun.
 Since they spend the time finding them and it’s a memory that they make each summer, I thought it would be great to actually turn them into something – something that, when looked at, remind them of the amazing time they have with their grandparents.
 After hearing them clink around in the bucket, I thought that they would make perfect Seashell wind chimes!

 I made a trip to Michaels and picked up a starfish and some vase filler (that resembled sea glass and only cost $1.50 – score!).

 First I used a small drill bit and drilled through the starfish, shells and vase filler:

 To secure to the starfish, thread up through the bottom of the starfish and tie another knot.

 You need to make sure that the knot is large so that there is no way it can slip through the hole in the starfish – it could be heavy with all the shells so really make sure it is secure!

-Now you can hang on your porch and listen to the sweet melody and have a great memento from your beach vacation!
-It was extra special because Mason helped me create this piece so we also built a memory around that!
+Now you can hang your Seashell Wind Chimes on your porch and listen to their sweet melody and have a great memento from your beach vacation!

-A few things I learned – we were thinking appearance wise when picking our shells so we went small to big (top to bottom), so the tops really don’t touch and clink unless there is a big gust of wind.
-All of the shells we picked would have worked if we had mixed and matched rather than put all the small on top and all the large on bottom, make sense?
+Something I learned: I was concentrating on the appearance of the wind chimes when picking the shells so I went small to big (top to bottom).
+This resulted in the top shells of the chime not touching and clinking unless there is a big gust of wind.
+All of the shells we picked would have worked if we had mixed and matched rather than put all the small on top and all the large on bottom – make sense?